mvandermeulen/neovim-tips/README.md

 - **Copy-friendly**: Easy copying of tip content and code snippets from both picker and daily tip
 - **Cursor preservation**: Returns to your exact cursor position and mode after closing
 - **Bookmark system**: Save favorite tips with customizable visual indicators (🌟 ⭐ ✨ 💫 🔥 💎 etc.)
+- **Bookmark validation**: Automatic validation and updating of bookmarks when tips change
 - **Smart caching**: Automatic serialization of parsed tips for 10-20x faster loading (optional, enabled by default)
 - Support for categories, tags, and rich text
 - Lazy loading for optimal startup performance
-- Easily navigate between 2,700 tips (as of December 2025)
+- Easily navigate between 2,400 tips (as of December 2025)
 - You can add/edit unlimited number of personal tips stored in a configurable file
 - User tips with configurable prefixes to prevent conflicts with builtin tips
 - Automatic title conflict detection and warnings